For years, many employers have been on the fence about whether they should offer flexible benefits plans to their employees.

 - Keep their current salary and select a combination of benefits that don’t cost them extra money

-- Lower or increase their base pay by taking more or fewer benefits
+- Lower or increase their base or take-home pay by taking more or fewer benefits

 These modifications to salaries enable beneficiaries to cover their perks using their gross income (i.e. the money an employee gets before taxes are deducted).

 Businesses base their flexible benefits plans on perks that their employees would appreciate.

 - Reimbursement accounts such as HRA that employees can access for company-approved out-of-pocket expenses